 Clark has also worked on various TV, film and music video productions working closely with the producers and directors to achieve their goals, from logistically setting up the site to capturing the shot they want.

-Currently Clark is PDG’s Deputy Chief Training Captain and is current on the AS350, AS355 series and the AS365 Dauphin aircraft.
+Currently Clark is PDG’s Chief Training Captain and is current on the AS350, AS355 series and the AS365 Dauphin aircraft.
 He has worked with various camera systems and mounts from Tyler through to the ShotOver and CineFlex platforms.